tazzben/EconScripts/Simulations/Python/EG Statistic/README.md

 * Destination: File to save output (CSV) [-d]

 You must also specify the number of iterations per simulation [-i].
 We recommend at least 1000.
 If you wish to use the mersenne twister algorithm instead of fortuna for random number generation specify [--twister].
 If you wish to not allow non-integer firm head counts, you can specify the option [--roundfirmsize]; or you can change the rounding behavior using [--roundfirmsizedown] or [--roundfirmsizeup].
 Specifying [--normal] will create firm size draws from a normal distribution instead of log normal.
 Additionally, you can use Françoise Maurel and Béatrice Sédillot (1999)'s specification for both G and gamma [--maurel].

+If you wish to censor your results based on Herfindahl values.
+You can specify [--HerfCensuredLow] and [--HerfCensuredHigh].
+Any simulation that is not in this range will be tossed.
+The output file will also contain how many iterations were saved and how many were performed.

 ### Example Command ###